DIY Dog Leash

 The thicker kind is a core of fibers, wrapped with a different type of fiber braided over it.
 The ends tend to fray, so it's important to burn the ends to seal them.

 You can't break it - it's definitely made for using in parachutes.
+The name of it is also its weight designation.
+It's called 550 for a reason, meaning a single strand will hold 550lbs.
 It is UV resistant, and won't rot or mildew.

 However, for a dog leash, it's too thin and could potentially cut into puppy's skin.
 So I braided it.